The History of changes to UK law on

 Suffrage extended to propertied male adults, increasing the electorate from 366,000 to 650,000 (18% of males over 21).

-1834 Poor Law replaced the parish basis of poor relief, and introduced Poor Law Unions and elected Boards of Governors.
+1834 Poor Law replaced the parish basis of poor relief, and introduced civil authority Poor Law Unions and elected Boards of Governors.

 1836: An "act for registering births, deaths and marriages" passed with an accompanying Marriage Act, relaxing Hardwicke's rules and enabling civil marriages